ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 <div align="left">

+ZeroMQ is used as an interface between the GNU Radio flowgraph and either Python scripts or a locally running OpenLST radio_terminal.

+#### Python Scripts

-ZeroMQ is used as an interface between Python scripts running in terminals and to send ascii characters or OpenLST commands from a python script running in a terminal to the "ZMQ SUB Message Source" block in the GNU Radio flowgraph.
-The address in the "ZMQ SUB Message Source" block must match the address in the python file.
-Multiple blocks or files can be set to the same address, so long as only one of them "binds" to the address and the rest "connect" to the address.
+Python scripts can be used to send ascii characters or hex values from a running terminal to a "ZMQ SUB/PULL Message Source" block in the GNU Radio flowgraph.
+They can also be used to receive ascii characters or hex values from a "ZMQ PUB/PUSH Message Sink" block in the GNU Radio flowgrpah.

+To connect any number of ZeroMQ blocks and any number of Python scripts to the same socket, they must use the same address.
+The type of socket must be the same, so PUB for senders with SUB for receivers, or PUSH for senders with PULL for receivers.
+The link type must be set up so only one of the ZeroMQ blocks or Python scripts "binds" to the socket and the rest "connect" to the socket.

 Start a ZeroMQ Python script.
 ```